serverless/extensions/README.md

   </a>
 </p>

-**EXT** is an innovative platform that is part of upcomfing Serverless Framework V.4.
+**EXT** is an innovative platform that is part of upcoming Serverless Framework V.4.
 It enables developers to create, use, and monetize cloud-based infrastructure-as-code and general developer experiences, like deploying Static Websites on AWS S3, APIs on AWS Lambda and AWS Fargate, or MongoDB Atlas Databases.

 EXT runs **Extensions**.
 An Extension is logic for deploying/automating a use-case, encapsulated in a container.
 Thanks to containerization, you can use Extensions anywhere, make them in any language, and compose them together via inputs and outputs.